raomin/ESPAltherma/README.md

 ## Hardware

 - A Daikin Altherma or Daikin Altherma based heat pump (ROTEX, HOVAL Belaria...)
-- An ESP32 *I recommend the M5StickC, it has an integrated display, a magnet, fits well next to the board and is properly isolated.
+- An ESP32 or ESP8266 *I recommend the M5StickC, it has an integrated display, a magnet, fits well next to the board and is properly isolated.
 But any ESP32 should work.*
 - 5 pins JST EH 2.5mm connector (or 4 Dupont wires M-F)

 ## Software